Prediction of aerosol exposure during spray application with the mechanistic model SprayExpo

-Commissioned by the Federal Institute for Occupational Safety and Health (BAuA) the Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM) has developed a mechanistic model (SprayExpo) for predicting aerosol exposure during spray application of non-evaporating biocidal substances.
-SprayExpo is included into the TNsG Human Exposure to Biocidal Products - Guidance on exposure estimation, Part 2, chapter 3, "Defaults and Models" for the dermal and inhalation exposure assessment in the authorisation process of new and existing biocidal products.
+Commissioned by the Federal Institute for Occupational Safety and Health (BAuA), the Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM) has developed the mechanistic model SprayExpo for prediction of aerosol exposure during spray application of non-evaporating biocidal substances.
+SprayExpo is included in the TNsG Human Exposure to Biocidal Products - Guidance on Exposure Estimation, Part 2, chapter 3, "Defaults and Models" for the dermal and inhalation exposure assessment in the authorisation process of new and existing biocidal products.

 The model calculates the airborne concentrations in various health relevant particle size fractions.
-It takes into account turbulent diffusion, droplet evaporation, gravitational settling and includes an improved droplet impaction module for calculating the overspray during spraying onto a surface.
-Furthermore, it is no longer necessary to directly enter primary droplet distributions.
+It takes into account turbulent diffusion, droplet evaporation and gravitational settling.
+In addition, it includes an improved droplet impaction module for calculating the overspray during spraying onto a surface.
+Furthermore, it is no longer necessary to enter primary droplet distributions directly.
 Instead, for common spraying techniques these are stored in a database from which they can be retrieved by specifying the spraying technique and simple process parameters such as the spraying pressure.
-The sensitivity analysis revealed that besides the substance release rate, the droplet spectrum is the process parameter that has a decisive impact on the exposure level.
+During development of the model, sensitivity analysis revealed that besides the substance release rate, the droplet spectrum is the process parameter that has a decisive impact on the exposure level.
 In contrast, the vapor pressure of the solvent only plays a secondary role for the exposure concentration of the active ingredient within the relevant range of values.

-The evaluation of SprayExpo includes the comparison with the already existing models "ConsExpo" and "BG-Spray" as well as the comparison with measurement data.
-To this end exposure concentrations were determined at workplaces in the area of antifouling treatment (shipyard) and in several scenarios in stored product protection by personal sampling and subsequent chemical analysis.
+For evaluation of SprayExpo, predictions generated with this tool have been compared with results obtained using the already existing models "ConsExpo" and "BG-Spray" as well as with workplace measurement data.
+To this end, exposure concentrations were determined by personal sampling and subsequent chemical analysis at workplaces in the area of antifouling treatment (shipyard) and in several scenarios in stored product protection.
 For both room spraying and spraying onto walls, comparisons between the model and experiments revealed that spray applications can generally be reproduced with an uncertainty of factor 4 or lower.
 With regard to dermal exposure, the model can only take into account the sedimentation flow of the airborne droplets, but not accidentally occurring splashes.
 Therefore, the dermal exposure at the workplace is underestimated by SprayExpo in the majority of cases.
 However, the dermal exposure is represented quite well in the case of room spraying.
-In general, the comparison of modelled predictions with measured values at real workplaces demonstrates that SprayExpo is appropriate for assessing exposure during indoor spraying processes.
+In summary, the comparison of modelled predictions with measured values demonstrates that SprayExpo is appropriate for assessing exposure during indoor spraying processes.
 It has to be acknowledged, however, that the model has to be used with the necessary expertise.

 Video-clip showing the application pattern wall line